 Kazakhstan has become one of China's main energy suppliers.
-In 2011, 11 million tons of oil flowed to China through the Kazakhstan-China oil pipeline, which runs from Kazakhstan's Caspian shore to Xinjiang in China.24 During a September 2011 visit to Central Asia, Chinese officials expressed their desire to expand energy trade with oilrich Kazakhstan.25 The latter's oil exports are set to swell over the next few years.
-Astana is expecting a 50 per cent increase by 2020,26 and China will receive the lion's share of this, as its domestic demand is increasing dramatically.
-Kazakhstan plans to export 22 million tons/year of oil to China by 2020, up from 12.1 million tons in 2011.27
+In 2011, 11 million tons of oil flowed to China through the Kazakhstan-China oil pipeline, which runs from Kazakhstan's Caspian shore to Xinjiang in China.
+La During a September 2011 visit to Central Asia, Chinese officials expressed their desire to expand energy trade with oilrich Kazakhstan.
+The latter's oil exports are set to swell over the next few years.
+Astana is expecting a 50 per cent increase by 2020, and China will receive the lion's share of this, as its domestic demand is increasing dramatically.
+Kazakhstan plans to export 22 million tons/year of oil to China by 2020, up from 12.1 million tons in 2011.
 To achieve this, it is currently boosting the export capacity of the Kazakhstan-China pipeline and constructing a parallel gas pipeline scheduled for completion by 2014.
 This additional pipeline will also enable Kazakhstan to transport gas extracted in the western part of the country, where most of the deposits are located, to the more industrialised southern regions, reducing by the same token their reliance on Uzbek gas imports.
-29
+Enable China through the country of the same token their reliance on Uzbek gas imports.

-As in other areas, the purchase of oil deposits and the signing up on long-term energy supply contracts are the main instruments used by China to influence the energy sector of Central Asian states.
+As in other areas, the purchase of oil deposits and the signing of long-term energy supply contracts are the main instruments used by China to influence the energy sector of Central Asian states.
 In 1997, after three years of negotiations, the China National Petroleum Corporation (CNPC) began operating in Kazakhstan.
 Other major Chinese firms soon followed.
-In addition, Beijing and Astana signed in that year an agreement to construct a pipeline of almost 4,800 kilometers connecting the Caspian Sea and the Xinjiang region in northwest China.
+In addition, Beijing and Astana signed in that year an agreement to construct a pipeline of almost 4,800 km connecting the Caspian Sea and the Xinjiang region in north-west China.

 The construction of the Kazakhstan-China oil pipeline was divided into three sections.
-The first section, linking Atyrau (North Caspian) with Aktobe's region oil fields (western Kazakhstan) was completed in March 2003.
+The first section, linking Atyrau (north Caspian) with Aktobe region oil fields (western Kazakhstan) was completed in March 2003.
 This section also carries oil to the west, towards the Caspian Pipeline Consortium (CPC) pipeline, which connects the Tengiz oil field in Kazakhstan with the Russian port of Novorossiysk on the Black Sea, through Atyrau.
-The second 1,000-kilometer section was built between September 2004 and December 2005 and links Atasu in central Kazakhstan to the border town of Alashankou in China's Xinjiang Uygur Autonomous Region.
+The second 1,000-km section was built between September 2004 and December 2005 and links Atasu in central Kazakhstan to the border town of Alashankou in China's Xinjiang Uygur Autonomous Region.
 Like all other milestones in China's Central Asian energy development, the opening of this section of nearly 1,000 miles generated much debate and some stridency.
 However, the Atasu-Alashankou section, the most important of the Kazakhstan-China oil pipeline, is able to deliver only 10 million tons of crude oil a year to China, a modest amount considering China's oil needs.
-The third and final section, which connects Kenkiyak with Kumpol, was as per an agreement between Kazakhstan and China on August 18, 2007 and completed on July 11, 2009.
+The third and final section, which connects Kenkiyak with Kumpol, was as per an agreement between Kazakhstan and China on 18 August 2007 and completed on 11 July 2009.
 This pipeline makes it possible to pump oil directly from the northern Caspian to the Dushanzi refinery in Xinjiang.